scafi/scafi/README.md

 # scafi (**sca**la **fi**elds) #

-**scafi** is an Scala-based aggregate-programming framework which implements the Field Calculus semantics and provides an API for simulation and execution of aggregate programming applications
+**scafi** is a Scala-based library and framework for Aggregate Programming.
+It implements a variant of the Higher-Order Field Calculus (HOFC) operational semantics, which is made available as a usable domain-specific language (DSL), and provides a platform and API for simulating and executing Aggregate Computing systems and applications.

+Please refer to [the scafi main website](https://scafi.github.io/) for further information.

 ## Status Badges